Growth Accounting Relations

 Theories of Growth

 There are three growth theories based on the per capita growth in an economy: The classical growth theory.
 The neoclassical growth theory.
 Endogenous growth theory.
-The Classical Theory (Malthusian Theory) The classical growth theory, developed by Thomas Malthus in 1798,…
+The Classical Theory (Malthusian Theory) Thomas Malthus developed the classical growth theory in 1798.
+The…

 Effects of Investment in Physical Capital, Human Capital, and Technological Development on Economic Growth